Last Updated on March 8, 2021 by

-Alternative to Meds Center provides effective Zyprexa alternatives treatment that can help those who want to come off this medication and start living their lives more fully!
+Alternative to Meds Center provides effective Zyprexa alternatives treatment that can help those who want to come off this medication safely and start living their lives more fully.

 When Zyprexa (olanzapine) is initially prescribed and administered, there is no real way to tell beforehand how a patient will react.
 Possibly, this medication may not be sufficient to control a patient’s symptoms.
 That can be a prelude to the hopelessness that there is no help at all.
 Ultimately, side effects can become too overwhelming to continue treatment.
-Some side effects can even be potentially lethal, such as gastric hypomobility, or shutting down the intestines.1 Weight gain, diabetes, and other reactions are clearly noted in consumer warnings issued by the FDA.5 There can be much better, safer, and less toxic alternatives than Zyprexa.
+Some side effects can even be potentially lethal, such as gastric hypomobility, or shutting down the intestines which can be life-threatening.1,2 Weight gain, diabetes, and other reactions are clearly noted in consumer warnings issued by the FDA and are mentioned on the drug label information.3,4,5 There can be much better, safer, and less toxic Zyprexa alternatives.

 WARNING: Individuals should always consult a doctor before reducing their dosage or discontinuing the use of their medication.

 Healthcare providers may recommend Zyprexa substitutes such as therapy or other antipsychotic medications, such as Haldol (haloperidol), Clozaril (clozapine), and others.
 The FDA has licensed Zyprexa, (generic name olanzapine) for the treatment of schizophrenia and mania or depressive episodes with bipolar disorder.
 When mixed with Prozac (fluoxetine) it is also prescribed for “treatment-resistant depression.”
 Some doctors have prescribed it “off-label” for anorexia as it causes weight gain in a significant percentage of those who take the drug.21